Rodrigo Pastore

 Rodrigo Augusto Pastore (born 16 September 1972) is an Argentine basketball coach and former player.
+He currently serves as head coach for Niners Chemnitz which plays in Basketball Bundesliga and the Champions League.
 Born in Buenos Aires, he played in Germany, Italy and Switzerland.

+Coaching career

 He started his coaching career in 2006 with SAV Vacallo Basket.

 In 2015, he became head coach of Niners Chemnitz in the German second division ProA.
 In 2020, Pastore achieved promotion to the top level Basketball Bundesliga with the Niners.

+In the 2023–24 season, Pastore and Chemnitz established themselves at the top of the Bundesliga and became league leaders in December 2023.
+Pastore led Chemnitz to win the FIBA Europe Cup competition in April 2024.
+In the Bundesliga, he was named the best coach of the 2023–24 season.